louisjclaridge/NET107/README.md

 ## Part 2
 This system is designed to find if a given number is prime, while simple in theory, the project had to be completed in marie which is an assembly style progamming language.

+#### Notice
+All projects in this repository were completed in conjunction with another team member, Jack Parsons.
+A link to his github can found [here](https://github.com/jackparsonsuk)